drews256/notifier/notifier.md

 > your house whenever they buy some.

-Your role as the lead developer is to create the Notifier application using Voyage.
+Your role as the lead developer is to create the Notifier application using Voyage, Headway's Rails application template.
 You will be pairing with another developer during this exercise and your customers are other developers.
 Notifier will provide other devs with a simple tool that can be used to alert their customers of any weather concerns.

 ## Priorities